mspass-team/mspass/docs/source/user_manual/normalization.rst

 `py:class:<mspasspy.db.normalize.ObjectIdMatcher>`.
-We suggest that unless you are absolutely certain of the completeness of the :code:`channel` collection, you should use the Id-based method discussed here for doing normalization while readng.
+We suggest that unless you are absolutely certain of the completeness of the :code:`channel` collection, you should use the Id-based method discussed here for doing normalization while reading.

-Because miniseed normalization is so fundamental to modern data we created a special python function called :py:func:`normalize_mseed <mspasspy.db.normalize.normalize_mseed>`.
+Because miniseed normalization is so fundamental to modern seismology data, we created a special python function called :py:func:`normalize_mseed <mspasspy.db.normalize.normalize_mseed>`.
 It is used for defining :code:`channel_id`